nvim-neorg/awesome-neorg/README.md

 - [Neorg Interim LS](https://github.com/benlubas/neorg-interim-ls) - Provide refactoring functionality through neovim's LSP interface.
 Serves as a completion source, and can complete categories (when used with `neorg-se`).
 - [Neorg SE](https://github.com/benlubas/neorg-interim-ls) - The power of a search engine for your Neorg workspace.
 Search notes, titles, categories, and more.
 - [Neorg colors](https://github.com/opipoy/neorg-colors) - a really simple module that allows you to change the colors of text
+- [Neorg Worklog](https://github.com/bottd/neorg-worklog) - A neorg module that logs the files you work on in your daily journal.

 ## Notes Collection